stlehmann/pyads/README.md

 # Changelog

+## Version 2.2.3

+Extended testserver that keeps written values and supports Device Notifications.

 ## Version 2.2.1

 Improved support for Device Notifications.

 Add a `callback` decorator to make value extraction from Device Notifications more pythonic.

 ## Version 2.2.0